November 15, 2017

 “I like to call it national parks and service.”

-Another important aspect of protecting the parks is fostering new advocates for them.
-Matthew Tanner, City Impact Manager for The Mission Continues told us, “We have now had three Miami platoon members fly to Washington, D.C. over the past two years to speak with congress.
+Another important aspect of protecting the parks is fostering new champions for them.
+Matthew Tanner, City Impact Manager for The Mission Continues told us, “We have seen three Miami platoon members fly to Washington, D.C. over the past two years to speak with Congress through their increased involvement with the NPCA.
 This year, one of our members met with Secretary Zinke, himself a veteran, to discuss the importance of protecting and preserving our national parks for veterans and for all of us.”

-Jacqueline praises The Mission Continues volunteers for speaking, as veterans, about the value of national parks.
+Jacqueline praises The Mission Continues volunteers for speaking, as veterans and private citizens, about the value of national parks.
 “Through lending your voice to NPS issues, you’ve certainly helped raise awareness among the veteran community, civilian community, and elected officials of the importance of the national parks to all.”

 In January The Mission Continues will be hosting our Alpha Orientation for new fellows and platoon leaders in Miami, where we will gather for a large service project, so stay tuned!